blnkfinance/blnk/README.md

 | 1 | USD  | 15000 | 0 | 15000 | 100
 | 2 | BTC  | 100000000 | 0 | 1 | 100000000

-### Grouping Balance
-Group balances by using a common group identifier (such as a ```group_id```) can be a useful way to associate related balances together.

-**For example, if you have a wallet application that enable a customer have multiple ```wallet balances``` you can use grouping to merge or fetch all balances associated with a customer**

-Overall, grouping balances using a common group_id can be a useful way to manage and track related balances, and can help to make it easier to view and analyze balances in your system.

 ### Balance Properties